-3.3 PRIVATE OPEN SPACE
+3.3 Private open space

 Minimum dimensions and overall sizes for private open spaces (POS) help to ensure the functionality of outdoor spaces and encourage indoor/outdoor living.
 Overly small or narrow spaces are less likely to be used regularly.
 Front yards are not counted as POS.
-POS must be provided as per the rates shown in the following table:
+POS must be provided behind the building line as per the rates shown in the following table: